AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 ===

-The ROI class that describes an image extent or region of interest, explained in deail in Section :ref:`sec-ROI`, is replicated for Python.
+The ROI class that describes an image extent or region of interest, explained in detail in Section :ref:`sec-ROI`, is replicated for Python.

 .. py:method:: ROI()
                ROI(xbegin, xend, ybegin, yend, zbegin=0, zend=1, chbegin=0, chend=1000)